Adam Duvall Preview, Player Props: Red Sox vs. Astros

 Adam Duvall At The Plate

-- Duvall has an RBI in 25 of 62 games this year, with multiple RBI in nine of them.
-He has also driven home three or more of his team's runs in five contests.
+- Duvall has an RBI in 28 of 66 games this season, with multiple RBI in 10 of them.
+He has also driven in three or more of his team's runs in six contests.

+- He has scored in 29 games this season (43.9%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.